thiennp/frontend-mastery-hub/levels/190/README.md

-# Level 190: Future Web Technologies
+# Level 190: Future Technologies

 ## Overview
-This level focuses on future web technologies and provides comprehensive learning materials, examples, and projects.
+This level focuses on future technologies and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of future web technologies
+- Understand the core concepts of future technologies
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns